Purpose of the Award

 Nature of the Award

 The Outstanding Information Science Teacher Award is sponsored by Clarivate Analytics.
-It was established in 1980 and is administered by the Education and Professional Advancement Committee.
-The award consists of a cash prize of US$1,000, a certificate, and up to US$500 towards travel or other expenses to the grant recipient, contingent upon the recipient’s attending the ASIS&T annual meeting.
+It was established in 1980 and is administered by the Awards & Honors Committee.
+The award consists of a cash prize of US$1,000, a certificate, and up to US$500 towards travel or other expenses to attend the Annual Meeting, contingent upon the recipient’s attending the ASIS&T annual meeting to accept their award.

 Presentation of the Award